tymyrddin/red-network/source/docs/notes/manipulation.md

 ## PCAP files

 Packet Capture or PCAP (also known as libpcap) is an application programming interface (API) that captures live network packet data from OSI model Layers 2-7.
-Network analyzers like Wireshark create `.pcap` files to collect and record packet data from a network.
+Network analysers like [Wireshark](https://nta.tymyrddin.dev/docs/wireshark/readme) create `.pcap` files to collect and record packet data from a network.

 1. Capture packets  with tcpdump or Wireshark
 2. Analyse packets (packet tracing)